 Bind shapefiles (.shp) and GeoJSON (.json) data to maps to render any geometric shape.

 Customize the default style of a shape using the color, stroke, and thickness properties.

 Render any custom shape to represent building infrastructure, a sports stadium, plane or bus seat arrangements, and more.

 Load multiple shape files in a single map view.
 For example, add a sublayer over a main shape layer to view geographic features such as rivers, valleys, and cities in a map of a country.

-Easily annotate WPF Map shapes with labels to improve the readability of a particular shape’s name.
+Easily annotate WinForms Map shapes with labels to improve the readability of a particular shape’s name.
 Customize the look and feel of default labels using font style, size, and color properties.

 Produce a heat map by customizing shape colors based on the underlying shape value.